J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-p2-smtp-account.md

 ### SASLDB to the Rescue

-To enable smtp authentication with Postfix without Linux account or a database, we can use [sasldb](http://cyrusimap.web.cmu.edu/mediawiki/index.php/Cyrus_SASL#Plugins_.28Auxillary_Property.29).
+To enable smtp authentication with Postfix without Linux account or a database, we can use [sasldb2](http://cyrusimap.web.cmu.edu/mediawiki/index.php/Cyrus_SASL#Plugins_.28Auxillary_Property.29).
 It is easy to install and configure.

 #### Installing

 `apt-get install sasl2-bin`

-This will pull in the required sasl library and command line utilities required to use sasldb.
+This will pull in the required sasl library and command line utilities required to use sasldb2.

 #### Setup Postfix

-To have postfix to use sasldb, modify **/etc/postfix/sasl/smtpd.conf** as follow
+To have postfix to use sasldb2, modify `/etc/postfix/sasl/smtpd.conf` as follow

 ```ini
 pwcheck_method: auxprop